-- 1. For the purposes of Article 3.2, a product is wholly obtained in a Party if it is: - (a) a plant or plant product, grown, cultivated, harvested, picked or gathered there; - (b) a live animal born and raised there; - (c) a product obtained from a live animal raised there;
+- 1. For the purposes of Article 3.2, a product is wholly obtained in a Party if it is: - (a) a plant or plant product, grown, cultivated, harvested, picked or gathered there; - (b) a live animal born and raised there; - (c) a product obtained from a live animal raised there; - (d) a product obtained from a slaughtered animal born and raised there; - (e) an animal obtained by hunting, trapping, fishing, gathering or capturing there; - (f) a product obtained from aquaculture there; - (g) a mineral or other naturally occurring substance, not included in subparagraphs (a) to (f), extracted or taken there;

-- (d) a product obtained from a slaughtered animal born and raised there; - (e) an animal obtained by hunting, trapping, fishing, gathering or capturing there; - (f) a product obtained from aquaculture there; - (g) a mineral or other naturally occurring substance, not included in subparagraphs (a) to (f), extracted or taken there; - (h) fish, shellfish or other marine life taken by a Party's vessel from the sea, seabed or subsoil beyond the territorial sea of each Party and, in accordance with international law, beyond the territorial sea of third countries; - a product produced exclusively from products referred to in subparagraph (h) on board a Party's factory ship beyond the territorial sea of each Party and, in accordance with international law, beyond the territorial sea of third countries; - (j) a product other than fish, shellfish and other marine life taken by a Party or a person of a Party from the seabed or subsoil beyond the territorial sea of each Party, and beyond areas over which third countries exercise jurisdiction provided that that Party or a person of that Party has the right to exploit that seabed or subsoil in accordance with international law;

-- (k) a product that is: - (i) waste or scrap derived from production there; or - (ii) waste or scrap derived from used products collected there, provided that those products are fit only for the recovery of raw materials; or - a product produced there, exclusively from products referred to in subparagraphs (a) to (k) or from their derivatives.

-2. "A Party's vessel" in subparagraph 1(h) or "a Party's factory ship" in subparagraph 1(i) means respectively a vessel or a factory ship which:
+- (h) fish, shellfish or other marine life taken by a Party's vessel from the sea, seabed or subsoil beyond the territorial sea of each Party and, in accordance with international law, beyond the territorial sea of third countries; - (i) a product produced exclusively from products referred to in subparagraph (h) on board a Party's factory ship beyond the territorial sea of each Party and, in accordance with international law, beyond the territorial sea of third countries; - (j) a product other than fish, shellfish and other marine life taken by a Party or a person of a Party from the seabed or subsoil beyond the territorial sea of each Party, and beyond areas over which third countries exercise jurisdiction provided that that Party or a person of that Party has the right to exploit that seabed or subsoil in accordance with international law; - (k) a product that is: - (i) waste or scrap derived from production there; or - (ii) waste or scrap derived from used products collected there, provided that those products are fit only for the recovery of raw materials; or - (l) a product produced there, exclusively from products referred to in subparagraphs (a) to (k) or from their derivatives. - 2.
+"A Party's vessel" in subparagraph 1(h) or "a Party's factory ship" in subparagraph 1(i) means respectively a vessel or a factory ship which: - (a) is registered in a Party; - (b) flies the flag of a Party; and

-- (a) is registered in a Member State of the European Union or in Japan; - (b) flies the flag of a Member State of the European Union or of Japan; and - (c) satisfies one of the following requirements: - (i) it is at least 50 per cent owned by one or more natural persons of a Party; or

-- (ii) it is owned by one or more juridical persons1: - (A) which have their head office and their main place of business in a Party; and - (B) in which at least 50 per cent of the ownership belongs to natural persons or juridical persons of a Party.
+- (c) satisfies one of the following requirements: - (i) it is at least 50 per cent owned by one or more natural persons of a Party or of the European Union^{1 2}; or - (ii) it is owned by one or more juridical persons3: - (A) which have their head office and their main place of business in a Party or in the European Union; and - (B) in which at least 50 per cent of the ownership belongs to natural persons or juridical persons of a Party or of the European Union4.